 Previous consultation on proposals

-In early 2015, IP Australia released initial consultation papers about the proposed amendments, and invited interested parties to make written submissions in response.
-That consultation process closed on 7 April 2015, and 23 submissions were received.
-The present Exposure Drafts were then developed based on input from those submissions (along with the addition of further minor changes).
+The present Exposure Drafts were then developed based on input from submissions received (along with the addition of further minor changes).